waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Conclusion: Simple map reset (Mt.
 Mortar) failed.
 Sprite is not spawned.
 - Plan: 'Hard Reset' - Fly to Mahogany, enter Route 42 from East, Surf West to island, approach from East side.
 - Start Turn: 23700.

+# Lessons Learned
+- FLY Map Navigation: The FLY map is a grid.
+Cities are selected by moving the cursor (Up/Down/Left/Right) to the city icon and pressing A. The Johto map layout determines relative positions (e.g., Ecruteak is North of Violet, Mahogany is East of Ecruteak).
+- Suicune Sighting 3: Simple map resets via Mt.
+Mortar may not trigger the event.
+Systematic sweeping of the island also failed.
+Testing a "Hard Reset" by entering Route 42 from the East (Mahogany Town) after Flying.